-The CCKM KVM over IP Matrix Manager can be accessed through most standard web browsers and via Telnet.
+The CCKM KE Matrix Manager software can be accessed through most standard web browsers and via Telnet.
 Once users log in and are authenticated, the browser GUI comes up.
 The first section explains the login procedure and web browser components.
 The last section provides details for connecting via Telnet.